Klipper3d/klipper/README.md

 * Adds support for MCU reset (toggle connection baud rate to 57600)
 * Adds support for ADS1118 and k-type thermocouples
 * Adds support for hardware blinking of the LEDs (not committed yet)
+* Adds support for multiple buttons with same action in display
 * Adds example g code macros to emulate some original Makerbot behaviors

 /config/printer-makerbot-replicator2-2012.cfg can be used as a starting point